opsmop/opsmop/docs/source/local.rst

 Local
 -----

-The simplest way to use OpsMop to use is with the local command line.
-Soon there will also be :ref:`pull` and :ref:`push` modes.
+While most interest of ospmop will be around remote configuration (see :ref:`push`), the simplest way to use OpsMop to use is with the local command line.

-Opsmop uses policy files written in a pure-Python DSL.
-The command line simply loads a policy file and runs it.
+Opsmop uses policy files written in python.
+The command line simply runs particular classes, called *Roles*, and runs them.

 See :ref:`language` for more about the contents of those files.